zpirzada/azure-container-networking/docs/feature/subnet-scarcity/proposal.md

 #### [[2-3]](phase-2/3-subnetscaler.md) Scaler properties move to the ClusterSubnet CRD
 The Scaler properties from the v1alpha/NodeNetworkConfig `Status.Scaler` definition are moved to the ClusterSubnet CRD, and CNS will use the Scaler from this CRD as priority when it is available, and fall back to the NNC Scaler otherwise.
 The `.Spec` field of the CRD may serve as an "overrides" location for runtime reconfiguration.

+### Phase 3
+CNS watches Pods and adjusts the SecondaryIP Count immediately in reaction to Pod IP demand changes.
+The NNC is revised to cut weight and prepare for the dynamic batch size (or multi-nc) future.

+#### [[3-1]](phase-3/1-watchpods.md) CNS watches Pods
+CNS will Watch for Pod events on its Node, and use the number of scheduled Pods to calculate the target Requested IP Count.

+#### [[3-2]](phase-3/2-nncbeta.md) Revise the NNC to v1beta1
+With the Scaler migration in [[Phase 2-3]](#2-3-scaler-properties-move-to-the-clustersubnet-crd), the NodeNetworkConfig will be revised to remove this object and optimize.